SalvoLunar/maynooth-fc-hugo/site/content/post/making-sense.md

 In the early days we were very much a transient club having to move at regular intervals when pitches were no longer available due to housing developments.

-Rockfield, Railpark, Carton Court, the Harbour Field, St. Patrick's College, Geoghegans' field, Moyglare Road and the Dublin Road lands opposite the old Maynooth Mart; all featured in our journey to today's modern facilities at Rathcoffey Road, where top class changing rooms, showers etc., and four pitches are the envy of many clubs.
+Rockfield, Railpark, Carton Court, the Harbour Field, St. Patrick's College, Geoghegans' field, Moyglare Road and the Dublin Road lands opposite the old Maynooth Mart...
+They all featured in our journey to today's modern facilities at Rathcoffey Road, where top-class changing rooms, showers and four pitches are the envy of many clubs.

-All of this has been achieved through a labour of love by so many dedicated members who can now see

-the fruits of their labour.
+All of this has been achieved through a labour of love by so many dedicated members who can now see the fruits of that labour.

-On the football field the after a tentative start to our competitive campaign the club began to find its

-footing and achieve success.
+On the football field, after a tentative start to our competitive campaign the club began to find its footing and achieve success.

-Runners up to Edenderry Town 71/72 Counties Cup
+* Runners up to Edenderry Town '71/72 Counties Cup

-Runners up to Barrow Rovers 72/73 Counties cup
+* Runners up to Barrow Rovers '72/73 Counties Cup

-Winners Counties Cup 76/77 over Trim Celtic
+* Winners, Counties Cup '76/77 over Trim Celtic

-Runners up Sheeran Cup 76/77
+* Runners up, Sheeran Cup '76/77

-Div !a runner up 74/75
+* Div 1a runner up '74/75

-Div 1 Sunday runner up 76/77
+* Div 1 Sunday runner up '76/77

-Giffney Cup winners 82/83
+* Winners, Giffney Cup '82/83

-Div 2 Sat winners 82/83
+* Div 2 Saturday winners '82/83

-Some of our players went on to play at the very highest level.David Cowhey signed for Bohemians as an

-eighteen year old right winger.Bohemians then manager Billy Young quoted at the time " David has a big
+Some of our players went on to play at the very highest level.
+David Cowhey signed for Bohemians as an 18 year-old right winger.
+Bohemians then-manager, Billy Young quoted at the time:

-future ahead of him and we have been chasing him for along time."
+_"David has a big future ahead of him and we have been chasing him for along time._"

-The late Liam Devine had the football world at his feet when serious illness cut short a career which

-seemed had no limits.Plying his trade with Shelbourne and Dundalk,Liam was in the mould of an old

-fashioned winger or in midfield where he showed an intelligent flair.Liam played In League and Cup

-double winning Dundalk team in 1978/79 and excelled in Dundalk's European Cup campaign, scoring

-against Hibernian Malta and Linfield, and featuring in the 3-2 defeat by Glasgow Celtic.
+The late Liam Devine had the football world at his feet when serious illness cut short a career, which seemed to have no limits.
+Plying his trade with Shelbourne and Dundalk, Liam was in the mould of an old-fashioned winger or in midfield where he showed an intelligent flair.
+Liam played in the League and Cup double-winning Dundalk team in 1978-79 and excelled in Dundalk's European Cup campaign, scoring against Hibernian Malta and Linfield, and featuring in the 3-2 defeat by Glasgow Celtic.

+\[Need an end line or two]